Division of Parole

 Sex Offender Management Unit (SOMU)

-The State Parole Board's caseload of more than 4,500 sex offenders is one of the largest in America, mainly due to the advent of Community Supervision for Life (CSL) and Parole Supervision for Life (PSL) sentencing for sex offenders.
+The State Parole Board's caseload of more than 5,000 sex offenders (as of 2013) is one of the largest in America, mainly due to the advent of Community Supervision for Life (CSL) and Parole Supervision for Life (PSL) sentencing for sex offenders.
 Prior to the introduction of this sentencing mandate, sex offenders made up less than 5 percent of the State Parole Board's caseload.
 Today, they make up nearly a third of the caseload, with a net increase of about 45 new sex offenders each month.

 Parole officers assigned to the Sex Offender Management Unit use a "containment" approach to sex offender supervision.
 This approach includes intensive parole supervision and information sharing with partner law enforcement agencies; sex offender-specific treatment to help control sex offenders' impulsivity; and will soon include polygraph examinations in certain cases, to obtain sexual history information and monitor offenders for behaviors that increase the risk of re-offense.
-Click to read more about the State Parole Board's supervision of sex offenders .

 Street Gang Unit - SGU